SeanKilleen/seankilleen.github.io/_posts/2024-10-13-how-to-get-package-updates-in-hard-to-reach-places-with-renovatebot.md

 ---
 ## Background

 I've adopted RenovateBot in many of my repositories.
 I've found it easier to work with than GitHub's own Dependabot.
-Highly recommend checking them and Mend.io (their parent company) out.
+Highly recommend checking them and [Mend.io](https://mend.io) (their parent company) out.

-But a problem I've had in a few places has been that package updater tools aren't always able to detect every location for packages.
+A challenge I've had in a few places has been that package updater tools aren't always able to detect every location for packages.
 For example:

 * In the NUnit Docs repository, we have a reference to the version of NUnit in a build script variable
-* In an automated test in a company repo that uses Test containers, our tests need to use the same version our app does, but this version is just a random string
+* In an automated test in a company repo that uses [TestContainers for .NET](https://dotnet.testcontainers.org/), our tests need to use the same version our app does, but the version number is located in a string in the middle of a test.

 Luckily, RenovateBot has a great way to manage these too!